Newly Discovered Dogfish Shark Species Named After Famous Explorer Known As The ‘Shark Lady’

 Who Was Eugenie Clark

-World-class ichthyologist Eugenie Clark was a pioneering shark biologist and a trailblazer for women scientists.
-Born on May 4, 1922, in New York, Clark spent her life studying fish, and sharks in particular, with the mission to teach the world about these feared and ancient creatures.
+World-class ichthyologist, Eugenie Clark was a pioneering shark biologist and a trailblazer for women scientists.
+Born on May 4, 1922, in New York, Clark spent her life studying fishes, and sharks in particular, with the mission to teach the world about these feared and ancient creatures.

 Press release for the NEW SPECIES, Squalus clarkae with quotes from me!
 Just in time for @Discovery #SharkWeek https://t.co/b1clOSuB3y